stackitcloud/stackit-api-manager-cli/README.md

 - `https://api-manager.api.eu01.stackit.cloud` for `prd-eu01`
 - `https://api-manager.api.stackit.cloud` for `prd-global`

+#### Authenticated token

+The given authentication must be of Bearer type: `Bearer <token>`

+The Bearer prefix is already included in the authorization header, so the user only needs to provide the OAuth 2.0 `<token>` for the `--token` flag argument.

+For more information regarding the Bearer Authentication, please [click here](https://swagger.io/docs/specification/authentication/bearer-authentication/) (last accessed on 30/09/2022).

 ## Setup

 To get your setup up and running the only thing you have to do is